 Textbook: Saxon Algebra 1

-Algebra 2 is a mathematics course that covers intermediate-to-advanced algebraic topics.
-Concepts taught in Algebra 1 will be reviewed and taken to a more advanced level.
-The question, “When will I ever use algebra in the real world?” is easily answered thusly: Algebra 2 teaches students to analyze and problem-solve at a more advanced level, equipping them with critical thinking skills that apply to both mathematics and real-world situations.
+Algebra II, part of the ACA School or Rhetoric program, is a mathematics course that covers intermediate-to-advanced algebra topics.
+Concepts taught in Algebra I will be reviewed and taken to a more advanced level.
+The question, “When will I ever use algebra in the real world?” is discussed often in this course.
+Algebra II teaches students to analyze and problem-solve at a more advanced level, equipping them with critical thinking skills that apply to both mathematics and real-world situations.
 Students who successfully complete this course should be able to understand and apply the following concepts: linear, quadratic, exponential, inverse, composite, and radical functions; matrices; advanced factoring; direct, inverse, and joint variation; polynomials; linear programming; measures of central tendency; probability and the binomial theorem; trigonometric functions, special triangles, and the unit circle; complex, rational, and decimal numbers; synthetic division; advanced statements of equality; advanced word problems; and beginning logarithms.
-Upon successful completion of Algebra 2, students will be prepared for Trigonometry.
+Upon successful completion of Algebra 2, students will be prepared for Trigonometry/Pre-Calculus.

 American Literature (10th - 12th)